-6. At least three class days prior to the hearing, the parties shall provide the chair of the hearing board with the names of their witnesses (if any) and advisor (if any).
-The chair of the hearing board shall forward this information to both parties prior to the hearing.
+6. At least three class days before the hearing, the parties shall provide the Dean of Undergraduate Studies with the names of their witnesses (if any) and advisor (if any).
+The Dean of Undergraduate Studies shall forward this information to both parties before the hearing.

 7. Any amendment to a complaint/grievance must be filed at least five class days before the hearing.

-8. Either party may request, with good cause,11 that the chair of the hearing board postpone the scheduled hearing.
+8. Either party may request, with good cause, that the chair of the hearing board postpone the hearing.
 The chair may grant or deny the request.